gavinmcfarland/combino/README.md

 ## Configuration

-Use a `.combino` config file to customize how templates are combined.
+Use a `.combino` config file to customise how templates are combined.

 ### Example `.combino` file